13 SMOKING IN A WEBER BABY Q

 3) Place baking paper on Hot Plate and spray with oil, then cook on it.
 You can also cook bacon & eggs using your BBQ, on this clean surface.
 Replace sheet for next food.
 Good way to separate Vegetarian or Gluten Free foods.

-The free council BBQ's usually have a stainless steel hotplate which Satay Sticks stick to and tear away from, using Cooking Paper or Oren's Pink Butcher Paper on it and spraying with canola oil spray fixes that problem!
+The free council BBQ's usually have a stainless steel hotplate which Satay Sticks stick to and tear away from, use Cooking Paper on it.

 22 HOW TO FIX UNEVEN HEAT & SMOKING PROBLEMS IN CHEAPER OFFSET SMOKERS: